+Bits Description

+63:48 Reserved

-Bits Description 47:00 This field and Command Dword 14 specify the variable sized Logical Block Storage Tag (LBST) and Initial Logical Block Reference Tag (ILBRT) fields, which are defined in section 5.2.1.4.1.
-If the namespace is not formatted to use end-to-end protection information, then this field is ignored.
+47:00 This field and Command Dword 14 specify the variable sized Logical Block Storage Tag (LBST) and Initial Logical Block Reference Tag (ILBRT) fields, which are defined in section 5.2.1.4.1.
+If the namespace is not formatted to use end-to-end protection information, then this field is ignored by the controller.